The Principles Of Affiliate Marketing

 1. Affiliate Website

-The affiliate website could be a price comparison or review website that provides information to the potential customer.
+An affiliate website could be a price comparison website, review website, a social media influencer (or any other media owner) that provides information to the potential customer.
 If a customer wishes to purchase the product they simply click the affiliate link through to the advertisers website.

 2. Tracking Network